Skip to navigation Skip to content

 Example 1:

-Xia has support at home to assist with completing the assessment on their device and is therefore considered suitable for video conference.
+Xia has support at home to assist with the assessment on their device and is therefore considered suitable for video conference.

 Example 2: